-Traditional Irish Soda Bread- this Irish Soda Bread recipe only requires 4 ingredients!
-It doesn’t use yeast so it’s simple to make!
+This Traditional Irish Soda Bread recipe only requires 4 ingredients!
+It doesn’t use yeast, so it’s simple to make!

-I want to give you just a few interesting facts about Irish Soda Bread.
-Don’t worry I won’t bore you it’s only a few!
+I want to give you just a few interesting facts about Irish Soda Bread with buttermilk.
+Don’t worry I won’t bore you — it’s only a few!

 - The cross that is slashed into the dough before baking was made to ward off devils and protect the house.
 It also helps the center of the bread bake all the way through, so it’s very important not to skip that step!

-- Buttermilk is what gives this loaf of bread it’s flavor.
-I prefer to use whole buttermilk but use what you can find.
-You can also make your own buttermilk by pouring 2 tablespoons white vinegar or fresh (not bottled) lemon juice in a liquid measuring cup.
-Fill with whole milk or 2%.
+- Buttermilk – is what gives this easy Irish soda bread recipe its flavor.
+I prefer to use whole buttermilk, but use what you can find.
+You can also make your own buttermilk by pouring 2 tablespoons of white vinegar or fresh (not bottled) lemon juice in a liquid measuring cup.
+Fill with whole milk or 2% to the 2-cup line.
 (I don’t recommend using anything less than 2% for this recipe.)
 Let stand 5-10 minutes before using.

-- The baking soda replaces the yeast which makes this bread very easy to make.
+- Baking soda – replaces the yeast, which makes this bread very easy to make.
 It reacts with the buttermilk and makes the bread rise.

-- These 4 ingredients create a loaf of bread that I feel tastes similar to buttermilk biscuits or scones.
+These 4 ingredients create an authentic Irish soda bread that I feel tastes similar to buttermilk biscuits or scones.
 The loaf is dense, slightly sour from the buttermilk, and has a hard crust.
-It’s perfect to pair with soups and stews but I also like it warm slathered with butter!
+It’s perfect to pair with soups and stews, but I also like it warm and slathered with butter!

-What to serve with Traditional Irish Soda Bread:
+What to serve with this Traditional Irish Soda Bread Recipe:

-- Serve it warm, fresh from the oven with pats of butter.
+- Serve it warm and fresh from the oven with pats of butter.

 - Use it for breakfast as toast with jam or put a poached or fried egg on top.

-- It’s denser texter and thicker crust makes it pair beautifully with soups and stews.
+- Its denser texter and thicker crust make it pair beautifully with soups and stews.

 - 4 cups (580g) all-purpose flour